bikisaikia/ardue/Running-Uncompressed-Ardublockly.md

-# Runninng Uncompressed Ardublockly Blockly
+# Runninng Uncompressed Ardublockly

 During development you could implement your changes to the source files and re-build each time (using the [Building Ardublockly](Building-Ardublockly) instructions), however the code is minified and would be quite hard to debug.
 For that reason it is highly encouraged to use the uncompressed version of Blockly used in Ardublockly.

+Remember that the `closure-library` folder needs to be populated (as a git submodule it is empty on a normal `git clone`), so make sure you have followed the [Building Ardublockly](Building-Ardublockly) instructions to Download the source code.

-To do so, the `/ardublockly/index.html` file already contains the required sources commented out.
+To run Blockly uncompressed, the `/ardublockly/index.html` file already contains the required sources commented out.
 Simply modified the following from:

 ```html
   <!-- Ardublockly - These three files contain the compress version -->